zhengchangsulab/ProSampler/README.md

 **************************************************************************************************

-Start using ProSampler:

-Once you download and unzip PROSAMPLER.tar.gz, you will see several files:
+To use ProSampler, download and unzip PROSAMPLER.tar.gz, and you will see several files:

 1. ProSampler.cc
 2. ProSampler.unix